 Because of this, it can be easy to become caught up in buying more and more gear for your studio in search for a better mix.

 It’s important to remember, however, that a great album often has more to do with imagination and how it was recording than what it was recorded on.
+You can’t of course forget about marketing – from news and radio appearances, to buying a million YouTube views, to local concerts and mentions.

 For proof, here are two albums that were recorded almost entirely with a $100 Shure SM57 dynamic cardioid microphone.